chauff/IN4325/README.md

 <img src="img/queue.png" width="600px">

 The support hours are offered in building 28, please come to the waiting area near room W04.900 (Nava Tintarev's office).
-**NLP interviews** on April 11/12 are also scheduled this way. *Once again: one timeslot per group!*
+**NLP interviews** on March 12 and March 13 are also scheduled this way. *Once again: one timeslot per group!*

 ### Core IR